 11.4.2.1 The Division Manager, or designee, shall respond in writing to the employee within ten (10) days after the date the grievance is received.

 11.4.3 Step 3.
 If a grievance is not settled under Step 1 or 2, it may be presented to the employee’s Department Director, or designee, for review and written response.
-The request for formal review must be presented on a form provided by the District within five (5) days of the conclusion of Step 1 or 2, and must contain the information specified in Step 2 above.
+The request for formal review must be presented on a form provided by OC San within five (5) days of the conclusion of Step 1 or 2, and must contain the information specified in Step 2 above.
 A copy of each written communication on a grievance will be filed with the Director of Human Resources, or designee.
 The employee’s Department Director, or designee, shall respond in writing to the employee within ten (10) days after the date the grievance is received.

 11.4.4 Step 4.
 If the grievance cannot be resolved under Step 3, it may be presented to an Assistant General Manager, or designee, within five (5) days from the date the Step 3 finding was issued.
 The Assistant General Manager, or designee, shall respond in writing to the employee within ten (10) days after the date the grievance is received.